-It wasn’t long before Dad got home.
-Susan called me down.
-Max came with me, but this time he sat down at my dad’s side.
-Dad absent-mindedly scratched behind his ears.
-Max lay down, the traitor.
+It isn’t long before Dad comes home.
+Susan calls me down.
+Max comes with me, but this time he sits down at my dad’s side.
+Dad absent-mindedly scratches behind his ears.
+Max lays down, the traitor.

-“Dad, Mr Antonio told me to talk with you.”
+“Dad, Mr Antonio told me to talk to you.”

 “Did you even know he’s one of the top trial lawyers in Miami.”

 “I didn’t even know he was a lawyer until he talked to me today.”

 “You thought he was just one of your friends’ dads?”